revmag/hugo-paper/content/posts/Signoz for dummies: Sending K8s data to Signoz cloud.md

 Wait, what’s OpenTelemetry?

 > Instrumentation standard for application monitoring.
-It basically sends the data to your required backend.
+It basically sends the data to your required backend.<Br>
 Main feature of OpenTelemetry is its vendor neutral APIs and data formats, and it can act as delivery pipeline for all three of traces, metrics and logs, to later convert to most exciting data formats to another.
-More about components of OpenTelemetry : Receivers, collectors, and exporters.
+More about components of OpenTelemetry later: Receivers, collectors, and exporters.
 >

 ```